 Cowboy Hats vs. Fedora Hats: Know the Basics

-Let’s start with the basics.
+Let's start with the basics.
 To think of these hats is to consider each as a family.
-There’s a cowboy hat family and fedora family.
-Unfortunately though there’s some gross crossbreeding and the waters get murky in this hat utopia.
-But if we take a peek at a hat’s DNA, it derives from some origin and can usually be classified one way or another.
+There's a cowboy hat family and fedora family.
+If we take a peek at a hat's DNA, it derives from some origin and can usually be classified one way or another.

 As a general rule, a cowboy hat will have its brim turned up on both sides.
 Conversely, a fedora will have the back brim down with the front turned up.
 Simple right?
 Not so fast.

 What's a cowboy hat anyway?